-Appendix Eight - History of the Great Grand Fenwick Railway
+Great Grand Fenwick Railway

 This is just a potted history put together as an example of how to create a 'back story' for a layout, people tell me it is amusing and should be on the site.

-Appendix X - Toy Soldier Stuff
+Appendix X - Toy farms, toy soldiers, and wargaming

-Simple, and cheap, scenery and terrain for toy soldiers - Can be used with 'wargame' tables but these are designed not to cause injury if trodden on or fallen on.
+Simple, and cheap, scenery and terrain for toy farms and soldiers - Can be used with 'wargame' tables but these are designed not to cause injury if trodden on or fallen on.
 I was not intending to include this on the site but a couple of people said it might be of interest with regard to scenic modelling.